knative/eventing/docs/registry/README.md

 - Registry synchronization with `Event Producers`.
 We assume that if new GitHub events are created by GitHub after our cluster has been configured (i.e., our GitHub CRD Source installed) and the appropriate webhooks have been created, we will need to create new webhooks (and update the GitHub CRD Source) if we want to listen for those new events.
+Until doing so, those new events shouldn't be listed in the Registry.
 Such task will again be in charge of the `Cluster Configurator`.

 ## Requirements